Cat Lake First Nation: Governance

+The Cat Lake First Nation is governed by an elected Chief, Deputy Chief, and four Councillors.
+The current Chief is Russell Wesley, and the Deputy Chief is Matthew Keewaykapow.
+The Head Councillor is Abraham Keesickquayash; the other three Councillors are Irene Gray-Oombash, Gordina D. Oombash, and Allen Sr Oombash.

 The council is a member of the Windigo First Nations Council, a non-political regional chiefs' council.
 In turn, the Windigo First Nations Council is a member of the larger Nishnawbe Aski Nation, a Tribal Political Organisation which represents many of the First Nations in northwestern Ontario.

 Governance history

 The original governance system of the community was that based on the doodem-system, where the hereditary council was established by the families of the appropriate clans, overseen by a hereditary chief.
 However, the original governance structure for the Cat Lake peoples were altered with the 1905 Treaty 9, and then the Indian Act brought in other leaders from other areas as chiefs for the Cat Lake First Nation.

 Transportation

-North Star Air, Wasaya Airways and Slate Falls Airways run daily service on regular schedules to Cat Lake Airport.
+North Star Air and Slate Falls Airways run daily service on regular schedules to Cat Lake Airport.
 Winter/ice roads also connect from Pickle Lake, Ontario, via the Northern Ontario Resource Trail during the winter months, which takes an average 4 to 5 hours of travel.